What does positivity have to with sadness?

-I believe that a positive attitude (that can only come through a deep reliance upon God in difficult times) has a lot to do with moving through the 5 stages of grief successfully.
-As a pastor and spiritual guide, I've seen many people in the various stages of grief.
-I've counseled those who were new to the experience of grief and I've walked alongside those who seemed to be lingering in one stage of grief or another for quite some time.
+I believe that a positive attitude (that can only come through a deep reliance upon God in difficult times) has a lot to do with moving through the 5 stages of sadness successfully.
+As a pastor and spiritual guide, I've seen many people in the various stages of grieving.
+I've counseled those who were new to the experience of sadness and I've walked alongside those who seemed to be lingering in one stage or another for quite some time.
 I've also celebrated with those who have moved into a new chapter of life with a renewed sense of hope for the future.
-And I have walked down the path of grief myself, several times, over the years.
-Grief is something that most of us will experience in life.
-If you are in the grieving process right now, take heart, in knowing that you are not alone.
+And I have walked down the path of sadness myself, several times, over the years.
+Feelings of sadness is something that most of us will experience in life.
+If you are in that process right now, take heart, in knowing that you are not alone.

-Is journeying through the stages of grief an easy path?
+Is the journey an easy path?
 No. As necessary as the journey is, it's not an easy one, but with God's help and a little education, the journey can be less painful and more manageable.

-Is it possible for a person to revisit a stage of grief once they've already moved through it?
-Yes, it is possible, and probably likely that a person will visit certain stages of grief more than once, but there are things that can help.
+Is it possible for a person to revisit a stage once they've already moved through it?
+Yes, it is possible, and probably likely that a person will visit certain stages more than once, but there are things that can help.

 Will I ever be able experience hope, happiness and contentment again?
 Yes, many people have regained their sense of hope, happiness and contentment successfully and there is hope for you, too.

-Why do some people get stuck in a particular stage of grief, while others move through the stages more easily?
-I think it has to do with several things: knowing that grief is a natural process, education about the different stages of grieving, dependence on God along the way, and access to oils that are designed to work within the emotional center of the brain.
+Why do some people get stuck in a particular stage, while others move through the stages more easily?
+I think it has to do with several things: knowing that sadness is a natural process, education about the different stages, dependence on God along the way, and access to oils that are designed to work within the emotional center of the brain.

 We do need to keep in mind that just because a person has begun to accept their reality it doesn't mean that the grieving process is "done."
 Denial, anger, or any of the other stages may still be present after a person has entered the acceptance stage.
 Some stages may be revisited again, and some may never occur at all.
 Transitions may be more like an ebb and flow: you think you have conquered one, and then you return to it later.
 That's okay!
 It's part of the body's way of processing sadness.
 It will heal.